root-project/web/blog/_posts/2015-01-15-main-histogram-changes-in-root6.md

 #### Faster internal method to retrieve/update bin content.

-TH1 now uses in its member functions (e.g. TH1::Add ) the new protected virtual functions UpdatedBinContent and RetrieveBinContent to update andretrieve the bin contents.
+TH1 now uses in its member functions (e.g. TH1::Add ) the new protected virtual functions UpdatedBinContent and RetrieveBinContent to update and retrieve the bin contents.
 These functions have the advantage to be faster than the public methods Get/SetBinContent.
 If a user has implemented a derived class of TH1, he might need to re-implement these new protected virtual functions.